Prapti-T/Talk-to-PDF/README.md

 - Run Ingest istruction to ingest the input pdf andstore embeddings in Pinecone.

-- Ask a Question
+- Open StreamLit for the chat function or see the MLM demo.

+- Chat Function

   - Enter your question in the text input.

   - Click Get Answer to retrieve the answer using the RAG pipeline.

+  -

 - MLM Demo